-Board Committee Membership Objective Credit and Investment Committee (CIC) Mohammed Al Fouzan Shadi Ahmed Zahran Abdulwahab Al-Rushood The CIC is a Board appointed committee which is comprised of three executive director.
-The general objective of the CIC is to provide an independent and objective view (approve or disapprove) of credit, treasury and investment proposals, approved by the management level Credit or Investment Committees.
+Board Committee Membership Objective Credit and Investment Committee (CIC) 1.
+Shadi Ahmed Zahran 2.
+Abdulwahab Al-Rushood The CIC is a Board appointed committee which is comprised of three executive director.
+The general objective of the CIC is to provide an independent and objective view (approve or disapprove) of credit, treasury and investmen proposals, approved by the management level Credit or Investment Committees.
 Audit and Compliance Committee (ACC) 1.
-Noorur Rahman Abid 2.
-Yousif Taqi 3.
-Abdulla Al Marzooq The ACC is a Board appointed committee which is comprised of two independent directors and an executive director.
-The Chairman of the Committee is also an independent director.
-For audit related matters, the committee assists the Board of Directors in carrying out its responsibilities with respect to assessing the quality and integrity of financial reporting, the audit thereof and the soundness of the internal controls of the Bank.
-For compliance related matters, the committee assists the Board of Directors in the assessment of compliance with law, regulations and other requirements imposed on the Bank from time to time.
+Khalid Al Saad 2.
+Mohammed Al Fouzan 3.
+Abdulla Al Marzooq The ACC is a Board appointed committee which is comprised of two independent directors and an executive director The Chairman of the Committee is also an independent director.
+For audit related matters, the committee assists the Board of Directors in carrying out its responsibilities with respect to assessing the quality and integrity of financia reporting, the audit thereof and the soundness of the internal controls of the Bank.
+For compliance related matters, the committee assists the Board of Directors in the assessment of compliance with law, regulations and othe requirements imposed on the Bank from time to time.
 The committee also overseas and manages the compliance and anti financial crime requirements of the Bank and legal related matters.
-Risk Committee (RC) Noorur Rahman Abid Yousif Taqi Abdulla Al Marzooq Khalid Al Saad The RC is a Board appointed committee which is comprised of three independent directors and an executive director.
-The Chairman of the Committee is also an independent director.
+Risk Committee (RC) 1.
+Khalid Al Saad 2.
+Mohammed Al Fouzan 3.
+Abdulla Al Marzooq The RC is a Board appointed committee which is comprised of three independent directors and an executive director The Chairman of the Committee is also an independent director.
 The committe is a reviewing and recommending body appointed by the Board of Directors to assist the Board in discharging its oversight duties relating to: - Recommendation of the risk charter of the bank to the Board, highlighting the key risks from identified business strategies, the risk appetite, the risk governance models including strategies, policies, processes, roles and responsibilities relating to various departments and various levels of risk management within the Bank; and - Establishing appropriate policies and procedures to mitigate the applicable risks on the overall operations of the Bank.
-Governance Committee (GC) Hamad Abdulmohsen Almarzouq Yousif Taqi Noorur Rahman Abid Khalid Al Saad The GC is a Board appointed committee which is comprised of three independent directors including the Chairman.
-The committee is a reviewing and recommending body appointed by the Board of Directors to assist the Board in discharging its oversight duties relating to: - Establishing appropriate Corporate Governance structures, delegation of authority and reporting protocols; - Ensure potential measure and improvements in corporate governance are implemented.
+Governance Committee (GC) 1.
+Khalid Al Saad 2.
+Hamad Abdulmohsen Almarzouq 3.
+Mohammed Al Fouzan The GC is a Board appointed committee which is comprised of three independent directors including the Chairman The committee is a reviewing and recommending body appointed by the Board of Directors to assist the Board in discharging its oversight duties relating to: - Establishing appropriate Corporate Governance structures, delegation of authority and reporting protocols; - Ensure potential measure and improvements in corporate governance are implemented.
 Nomination and Remuneration Committee (NRC) 1.
-Noorur Rahman Abid 2.
-Yousif Taqi 3.
-Khalid Al Saad The NRC is a Board appointed committee which is comprised of three independent director.
+Khalid Al Saad 2.
+Mohammed Al Fouzan The NRC is a Board appointed committee which is comprised of three independent director.
 The primary objective of the NRC is to assist the Board in identifying and nominating individuals qualified to serve as Board member, MD & CEO, senior management and sub-committee members as well as the assessment of such appointees.
-The NRC is also responsible to make specific recommendations to both remuneration policy and remuneration packages of individual approved persons and material risk takers.
+The NRC is also responsible to make specific recommendations to both remuneration policy and remuneration packages or individual approved persons and material risk takers.